-To fabricate HA microgels, we crosslinked hydrogel droplets in an inverse emulsion.
-The aqueous phase consists of 2% (w/w) MeHA and crosslinker 1,4-Dithiothreitol (DTT) with a 0.7 thiol:HA monomer repeat ratio, and the organic phase consists of kerosene and 1.25% (w/w) Span-80 (Sigma Aldrich, S6760-250ML).
-The concentrations of each component in the aqueous phase were determined by fabricating bulk hydrogels and performing oscillatory rheology, where we chose parameters that generated hydrogels with 400 Pa storage moduli to mimic the mechanical properties of the brain parenchyma (Figure S3b).
+Microgel Fabrication and Functionalization: To fabricate HA microgels, hydrogel droplets were crosslinked in an inverse emulsion.
+The aqueous phase consisted of 2% (w/w) MeHA and crosslinker 1,4-dithiothreitol (DTT) with a 0.7 thiol:HA monomer repeat ratio, and the organic phase consisted of kerosene and 1.25% (w/w) Span-80 (Sigma Aldrich, S6760-250ML).
+The concentrations of each component in the aqueous phase were determined by fabricating bulk hydrogels and performing oscillatory rheology, where parameters that generated hydrogels with 400 Pa storage moduli were chosen to mimic the mechanical properties of the brain parenchyma (Figure S3b, Supporting Information).
 The resulting solution was homogenized using the Bio-Gen PRO200 (Pro Scientific, 01-01200) to create smaller and monodisperse emulsion droplets.
-The Michael Addition reaction was performed by mixing on ice for a minimum of 4 h.
+The Michael addition reaction was performed by mixing on ice for a minimum of 4 h.
 Once crosslinked, the organic phase was removed from the mixture.
 To remove excess kerosene and surfactant, the microgels were serially washed with 0.1% (v/v) Tween 20 in PBS (Sigma Aldrich, P1379-25ML).
-Wash steps are performed by diluting the microgel pellet by a minimum of a factor of 1000 (v/v) for each wash.
+Wash steps were performed by diluting the microgel pellet by a minimum of a factor of 1000 (v/v) for each wash.

 Inter-microgel adhesion was tuned using a custom adamantane peptide (Adamantane-KKKCG) and cyclodextrin (Tocopharm, 81644-55-5).
-From the rheological data (Figure S3b), we show that centrifugation of HA microgels at $4000 \times g$ yields G' values that approach the bulk hydrogel limit.
-Previous studies have shown that small-strain oscillatory rheology probes intra-microgel mechanics; therefore, the MeHA concentration within each microgel is near their bulk hydrogel counterpart (2 % w/w).
-The monodispersity and spherical geometry of our microgels (Figure S2) enables us to assume that they are randomly close-packed and have a solid volume fraction of 64%.
-Thus, we calculate the average MeHA molarity to be 28.6 mM by multiplying the intra-microgel MeHA concentration by the approximate microgel solid volume fraction and dividing by the molecular weight of MeHA (MW = 447.39 g/mol).
-We then calculate the required molarity of adamantane (MW = AC:HA molar ratio 0.01 0.05 0.11 Final AC 0.32 concentration 1.58 3.15 (mM)

-725.0 g/mol) and cyclodextrin (MW = 1151.05 g/mol) to achieve the desired molar ratios (Table 2).
+From the rheological data (Figure S3b, Supporting Information), it was shown that centrifugation of HA microgels at 4000×g yields G' values that approach the bulk hydrogel limit.
+Previous studies had shown that small-strain oscillatory rheology probes intra-microgel mechanics; therefore, the MeHA concentration within each microgel was near their bulk hydrogel counterpart (2% w/w).
+The monodispersity and spherical geometry of the microgels (Figure S2, Supporting Information) enabled the authors to assume that they were randomly close-packed and had a solid volume fraction of 64%.
+Thus, the average MeHA molarity was calculated to be 28.6 mM by multiplying the intra-microgel MeHA concentration by the approximate microgel solid volume fraction and dividing by the molecular weight of MeHA (MW = 447.39 g mol-1).
+The required molarity of adamantane (MW = 725.0 g mol-1) and cyclodextrin (MW = 1151.05 g mol-1) were then calculated to achieve the desired molar ratios (Table 2).

-We centrifuge bare microgels at 4000 $\times g$ for 5 min, aspirate the PBS supernatant, gently pipette mix the pack without introducing air bubbles with a positive displacement pipette, remove 500 μL of the packed microgels, and place the microgel suspension a 1.5 mL Eppendorf tube.
+Bare microgels were centrifuged at 4000×g for 5 min, the PBS supernatant aspirated, the pack was gently pipette mixed without introducing air bubbles with a positive displacement pipette, 500 μL of the packed microgels was removed, and the microgel suspension was placed in a 1.5 mL Eppendorf tube.
 Adamantane stock solution is added first and left for a minimum of 2 h on a shaker.
-To remove unreacted molecules, we resuspend the microgels an additional 1 mL of PBS, centrifuge at 15,000 $\times q$ for 30 s, and aspirate the PBS, repeating this process six times to achieve a 1000-fold dilution of unreacted molecules.
-Microgels are centrifuged at for 5 min after rinsing and the supernatant is aspirated.
-We repeat the 4000 ×q functionalization and rinse protocol with cyclodextrin.
-The microgel pellet is resuspended in 14.5 mL of NSC growth media and moved into a 15 mL centrifuge tube.
-The mixture is left at 4° C overnight, centrifuged at 4000 xg for 5 min, the supernatant is aspirated, and the microgels are resuspended in 14.5 mL of NSC media to achieve a 1000-fold PBS dilution before use.
+To remove unreacted molecules, the microgels were resuspended in an additional 1 mL of PBS, centrifuged at 15 000×g for 30 s, and the PBS aspirated, repeating this process six times to achieve a 1000-fold dilution of unreacted molecules.
+Microgels were centrifuged at 4000×g for 5 min after rinsing and the supernatant was aspirated.
+The functionalization was repeated and the protocol was rinsed with cyclodextrin.
+The microgel pellet was resuspended in 14.5 mL of NSC growth media and moved into a 15 mL centrifuge tube.
+The mixture was left at 4 °C overnight, centrifuged at 4000×g for 5 min, the supernatant was aspirated, and the microgels were resuspended in 14.5 mL of NSC media to achieve a 1000-fold PBS dilution before use.